-- make it possible for you to discuss the problem with those concerned, if you would like this;
+- Make arrangements for you to discuss the problem with those concerned, if you would like this

-- identify what we can do to make sure the problem does not happen again.
+- Identify what the practice can do to make sure the problem does not happen again

 Complaining on behalf of someone else

-Please note that we keep strictly to the rules of medical confidentiality.
-If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
-A form signed by the person concerned will be needed, unless they are incapable of providing this due to illness, if they are under 16 years of age or deceased.
+Please note that Wellington Practice keeps strictly to the rules of medical confidentiality.
+If you are complaining on behalf of someone else, the practice needs to know that you have their permission to do so.
+A note signed by the person concerned will be required, unless they are incapable of providing this due to illness or disability.